-- A full blood count for all women with HMB.
-Consider a serum ferritin or iron, although do not carry out routinely (NICE, 2018). - If irregular bleeding, may carry out thyroid stimulating hormone, follicle-stimulating hormone (FSH), luteinising hormone, and oestradiol assessments.
+- A full blood count for all women with heavy menstrual bleeding.
+Consider a serum ferritin or iron if any symptoms of iron deficiency are present, although do not carry out routinely (NICE, 2018). - If irregular bleeding, may carry out thyroid stimulating hormone, follicle-stimulating hormone (FSH), luteinising hormone, and oestradiol assessments.
 But not to diagnose menopause (NICE, 2019). - NICE (2021) hysteroscopy is suggested as the first line investigation for bleeding and ultrasound is the first line diagnostic tool for identifying other abnormalities such as fibroids and in the presence of pain. - Dependent on age and presenting complaint, a hysteroscopy and biopsy and treatment may be needed to investigate any cavity pathology and a colposcopy to investigate any cervical abnormality. - Women may present with similar symptoms that have different causes.
-For example, women with PCOS may have irregular, heavy bleeding with spotting and post-coital bleeding but these symptoms could apply equally to women with a sub-mucosal fibroid. - · Confirm women's recollection of cervical screening with the medical records.
+For example, women with PCOS may have irregular, heavy bleeding with spotting and post-coital bleeding but these symptoms could apply equally to women with a sub-mucosal fibroid. - Confirm women's recollection of cervical screening with the medical records.